-- 3. Provincial Police Officer / I.G.
-Punjab. - 4.
-Registrar, Lahore High Court, Lahore. - 5.
-Secretary, Provincial Assembly, Assembly Chambers, Lahore. - 6.
-All Divisional Commissioners in the Punjab
+- 1. Senior Member, Board of Revenue, Punjab. - 2.
+Additional Chief Secretary, South Punjab. - 3.
+All Administrative Secretaries to Government of the Punjab. - 4.
+Provincial Police Officer / Inspector General of Police, Punjab. - 5.
+The Registrar, Lahore High Court, Lahore. - 6.
+Secretary, Provincial Assembly, Assembly Chambers, Lahore. - 7.
+All Divisional Commissioners in the Punjab.

-Subject: GUIDELINES FOR FORMULATION OF ANNUAL DEVELOPMENT PROGRAMME, 2021-22
+Subject: GUIDELINES FOR FORMULATION OF ANNUAL DEVELOPMENT PROGRAMME, 2023-24

-Annual Development Programme (ADP) represents a key policy instrument for achieving development vision of the government through strategic resource allocation having social and economic impacts.
-ADP interventions are the prime features of Governments' vision for pro-poor, inclusive, equitable and sustained economic growth.
-However, as we are aware that requirements of the province are diverse and rapidly changing primarily due to increase in population and urbanization.
-Owing to rapid increase in Population of Punjab province, the per capita development budget necessitates sustained and well planned formation of ADP.
-Hence, ADP formulation process desires to be conferred paramount importance and meticulous handling by the provincial departments.
+Annual Development Programme (ADP) represents a key policy instrument for achieving development vision of the Government through strategic resource allocation evaluating social and economic impact.
+ADP interventions are the prime features of Governments' vision for pro-poor, inclusive, equitable and sustained economic growth with a focus on regional equalization.
+However, requirements of the Province are diverse and continuously changing primarily due to increase in population and urbanization.
+Accordingly, the per capita development budget necessitates sustained and well thought-out formulation of ADP.
+The Administrative Departments are therefore, requested to confer paramount importance and meticulous handling.

-2. Planned and meaningful preparation of the ADP required substantial amount of homework and clarity of ADP formulation process.
-Therefore, Planning & Development Board has developed Guidelines for formulation of ADP to guide all development stakeholders about ADP formulation process starting from 1st December, 2020.
+To assist the Administrative Departments, the Planning & Development Board has developed Guidelines for formulation of ADP 2023-24 and to guide all stakeholders in ADP formulation.

-3. It is requested to initiate the process of formulation of ADP 2021-22 and complete the tasks within the prescribed time schedule.
-The Attached Departments / Autonomous Bodies / Companies, Project Directors and Executing Agencies under your administrative control may also be advised to prepare their draft ADP in the light of the guidelines.
-For ready reference, these guidelines have been uploaded on the P&D Board's website i.e. www.pndpunjab.gov.pk.
+3. It is requested to initiate the process of ADP 2023-24 formulations and complete the tasks within the prescribed time schedule.
+The Attached Departments / Autonomous Bodies, Project Directors and Executing Agencies under your administrative control may also be advised to prepare their draft ADP 2023-24 in conformity to the guidelines.
+For ready reference, these guidelines are also uploaded on the P&D Board's website i.e. www.pndpunjab.gov.pk.